gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 Currenly  AHK ,c is mapped to CapsLock (mixing this up confuses other keyboards)

-todo test oustanding
-* Number and Symbol layer get confused/shifted by Capslock
+* disabled Number and Symbol layer get confused/shifted by Capslock
-* Maybe there is a way to tell Capslock not to Shift Numbers
+* done Maybe there is a way to tell Capslock not to Shift Numbers

 ## Features in detail